-In May 2009, the Company entered into a technology development agreement (the "IC Technology Development Agreement") with Polar Semiconductor, Inc. ("PSI"), which was subsequently changed to Polar Semiconductor, LLC ("PSL"), and Sanken, pursuant to which the parties agreed upon the general terms under which they may, from time to time, undertake certain activities (the "IC Process Development Activities") to develop new technologies to be used by PSI to manufacture products for the Company and Sanken, as well as the ownership and use of such technologies following their development.
-The IC Technology Development Agreement provides that the expenses for all IC Process Development Activities will be shared equally by the Company and Sanken on an annual basis (subject to any exceptions upon which the parties may agree from time to time), with such expenses being paid to PSI by Sanken in the form of an up-front annual fee, with PSI being responsible for any expenses that exceed the amount of such fee.
-The IC Technology Development Agreement will continue in effect until such time as the Company, PSL and Sanken mutually agree to its termination or adopt a successor agreement, or in the event the companies fail to agree upon the annual fee for a fiscal year within three months after the commencement of such fiscal year.
-During both of the three months ended June 25, 2021 and June 26, 2020, the Company (through PSL) received no fees from Sanken pursuant to the IC Technology Development Agreement, and, during the same periods, the Company paid no fees to PSL pursuant to the IC Technology Development.
-There are also no expected payments to be made during the remainder of fiscal year 2022 and beyond.
+In May 2009, the Company entered into a technology development agreement (the "IC Technology Development Agreement") with Polar Semiconductor, Inc. ("PSI") (subsequently changed to Polar Semiconductor, LLC ("PSL")), and Sanken, pursuant to which the parties agreed upon the general terms under which they may, from time to time, undertake certain activities (the "IC Process Development Activities") to develop new technologies to be used by PSI to manufacture products for the Company and Sanken, as well as the ownership and use of such technologies following their development.
+The IC Technology Development Agreement provides that the expenses for all IC Process Development Activities will be shared equally by the Company and Sanken on an annual basis (subject to any exceptions upon which the parties may agree from time to time), with such expenses being paid to PSL by Sanken in the form of an up-front annual fee, with PSL being responsible for any expenses that exceed the amount of such fee.
+The IC Technology Development Agreement will continue in effect until such time as the Company, PSL and Sanken mutually agree to its termination or adopt a successor agreement, or in the event that the companies fail to agree upon the annual fee for that fiscal year within three months after the commencement of such fiscal year.
+During both of the three- and six-month periods ended September 24, 2021 and September 25, 2020, the Company (through PSL) received no fees from Sanken pursuant to the IC Technology Development Agreement, and, during the same periods, the Company paid no fees to PSL pursuant to the IC Technology Development Agreement.
+There are also no expected payments to be made during the remainder of fiscal year 2022.

-In April 2015, PSL and Sanken entered into a discrete technology development agreement (as amended, the "Discrete Technology Development Agreement"), pursuant to which the parties agreed upon the general terms under which they, from time to time, undertook certain activities (the "Discrete Development Activities") to develop new technologies to be used by PSL to manufacture products for Sanken, as well as the ownership and use of such technologies following their development.
+In April 2015, PSL and Sanken entered into a discrete technology development agreement (as amended, the "Discrete Technology Development Agreement"), pursuant to which the parties agreed upon the general terms under which they, from time to time, would undertake certain activities (the "Discrete Development Activities") to develop new technologies to be used by PSL to manufacture products for Sanken, as well as the ownership and use of such technologies following their development.
 In June 2018, the Company, PSL and Sanken entered into an amendment to the Discrete Technology Development Agreement pursuant to which the parties agreed to the assignment of all rights and obligations of PSL under such agreement to the Company and to certain amendments to the terms of such agreement.
-The Discrete Technology Development Agreement provided that the expenses for all Discrete Development Activities to be shared equally by the Company and Sanken on an annual basis (subject to any exceptions upon which the parties agreed to from time to time).
-As of March 26, 2021, the Company had accrued \$614 included in amounts due to related party under this agreement, which was paid in the first quarter of fiscal year 2022.
-The agreement in accordance with its terms of the Amendment 2, Article 10, terminated on March 31, 2021.
+The Discrete Technology Development Agreement provided that the expenses for all Discrete Development Activities were to be shared equally by the Company and Sanken on an annual basis (subject to any exceptions upon which the parties agreed to from time to time).
+As of March 26, 2021, the Company had accrued \$614 included in amounts due to a related party under the Discrete Technology Development Agreement, which was paid in the first quarter of fiscal year 2022.
+The Discrete Technology Development Agreement terminated on March 31, 2021 in accordance with its terms.